onesyntax/coding-standards/README.md

-# Laravel Clean Architecture Project Structure
+# Laravel Clean Architecture Project Structure: A Pragmatic Approach

 This document outlines a comprehensive project structure for Laravel applications following Clean Architecture principles with a domain-driven design approach.